 What can RPA do for you?

+So what are the benefits of RPA?
 Essentially, RPA gives you virtual employees – employees who never get sick, never take breaks and never make mistakes.
 They run unobtrusively in the background and carry out their tasks with complete procedural compliance.

 Why choose FD Intelligence for RPA?

-In simple terms RPA is a piece of software (often called a ‘robot’ or ‘bot’) that is programmed to undertake and repeat tasks and operations on a computer, which would otherwise be performed by a human.
+In simple terms, RPA is a piece of software (often called a ‘robot’ or ‘bot’) that is programmed to undertake and repeat tasks and operations on a computer, which would otherwise be performed by a human.

 This ‘bot’ is programmed to follow set rules and step-by-step instructions or workflows, that enable it to work faster and without making mistakes.

-With the addition of Artificial Intelligence (AI), these robots can do tasks that also include some form of reasoning or moderate intelligence – for example where they learn how to handle anomalies they encounter.
+With the addition of Artificial Intelligence (AI), these robots can do tasks that also include some form of reasoning or moderate intelligence – for example, where they learn how to handle anomalies they encounter.

 Any repetitive process that requires simple decision making can be automated with relative ease.
-The robot must just be given a series of logical decisions to follow, but once that is set the bot can get to work!
+The robot must just be given a series of logical decisions to follow, but once that is set, the bot can get to work!

-Once programmed, the bots are deployed on a typical desktop computer (like any employee might have) meaning they can integrate with your existing software / applications and simply mimic the way a person would use a keyboard or mouse – albeit at much greater speed and accuracy!
+Once programmed, the bots are deployed on a typical desktop computer (like any employee might have) meaning they can integrate with your existing software / applications and simply mimic the way a person would use a keyboard or mouse – albeit at much greater speed and accuracy.

-Our bots access login credentials from a secure online resource, meaning you don’t have to worry about passwords being shared.
+Additionally, our bots access login credentials from a secure online resource, meaning you don’t have to worry about passwords being shared.